-Grant Hanley says there is one thing missing from Newcastle United’s dressing room – an ego!
+Grant Hanley reveals the one thing missing from Newcastle's dressing room

 The defender says the club is an ego-free zone under Rafa Benitez.

 Newcastle lead the Championship by a point ahead of tomorrow evening’s game against Wolverhampton Wanderers at Molineux.

 Hanley, signed from Blackburn Rovers last summer, quickly settled into United’s dressing room.